 - Steep price increase for scaling businesses

-Simply put, Wix has an outstanding array of features to give you maximum control over your website and your end-user experience.
+Wix has an outstanding array of features that give you maximum control over your website and your end-user experience.
 From SEO and marketing to blogging and booking, Wix’s vast feature catalog makes it ideal for businesses with advanced site needs – that don’t want to invest tons of money into hiring a professional.
 We’re big fans of Wix, here at Tech.co.

-With over 2,000 available templates to choose from, Wix is a more capable website builder than many of its contemporaries.
-Combine this with the platform’s drag-and-drop editor, which helps you edit your website to your liking, and businesses should have no doubt that the builder is capable of creating a site that stands out from the crowd.
+Wix has over 2,000 templates to choose from, making it perfect for businesses that don’t want to waste time getting started.
+Combine this with the platform’s intuitive drag-and-drop editor, and businesses should have no doubt that this builder is capable of creating a stand-out site.

-Wix lets me edit the content, color, and style of the text on my website, and move it wherever I want on my page.
+Wix lets me edit the content, color, and style of the text on my website, and move it wherever I want on the page.
 Source: Tech.co testing

-Even better, if your site needs are more complex or specific, you have access to Wix’s 800+ strong App Market, allowing you to seamlessly integrate the product with a range of free or paid add-ons — from ecommerce, to design, and everything in between.
+Even better, if your site needs are more complex or specific, you have access to Wix’s over 800 strong App Market, allowing you to seamlessly integrate the product with a range of free or paid add-ons — from ecommerce to design, and everything in between.

 The Wix App Market provided plenty of third-party integrations to help build out our site.
 Source: Tech.co testing

-Despite these pitfalls, Wix’s step-by-step guide helped us get to grips with the platform quite quickly.
-What’s more, if you don’t want to follow manual steps, Wix AI features also help to make the web-building process a bit easier for the uninitiated.
+However, Wix’s step-by-step guide helped us get to grips with the platform quite quickly.
+Plus, if you don’t want to follow manual steps, Wix AI features also help to make the web-building process a bit easier for the uninitiated.
+Most notably, Wix’s AI builder got us started with a website after just a few short questions.

-Like today’s AI chatbots, we just had a simple conversation with Wix ADI about what we wanted on our website.
+Like today’s AI chatbots, we just had a simple conversation with Wix’s AI builder about what we wanted on our website.
 Source: Tech.co testing

 What's New With Wix in 2025?